n8-c-reason/com1001-2024/README.md

 ### Lectures

-Lectures will be held on **Tuesday mornings 9am-12noon (week 1) / 10am-12 noon (weeks 2-6) in St George's Church, in weeks 1-6**.
+Lectures will be held on **Tuesday mornings 9am-12noon (week 1) / 10am-12 noon (weeks 2-6) in St George's Church**.
 There will be a break during the 2 hour lecture, and also a (non-assessed) team quiz.
 There will be a prize in week 6 for the team that performs best overall in the quizzes.

 ### Practical Sessions (Labs)